Multiplayer Bandit Learning, from Competition to Cooperation: Neutral Play

 Consider now the modified Alice strategy $S_A'$ of pulling the arm with the highest Gittins index in each round (ignoring any information from Bob).
 Then since $p < g(\mu,\beta)$, there is $\alpha \in (p, g)$ so that $\Ex(\Gamma_A(S_A', S_B)) = \alpha / (1 - \beta) $ This is strictly higher than $p / (1-\beta)$, so $S_A'$ is an improving deviation, in contradiction with $(S_A, S_B)$ being an equilibrium.
 Then Alice explores with strictly positive probability. \end{proof}

+We will say that players learn from each other under some strategies if the total expected reward of each player is strictly higher than it would be for a single player using an optimal strategy.
+This can happen if the players infer additional information from each other's actions, beyond the bits that they observe themselves.

-\textbf{Theorem} \ref{neutral} (Neutral players learn from each other, discounted). \emph{Consider two neutral players, Alice and Bob, playing a one armed bandit problem with discount factor $\beta \in (0,1)$.
+\textbf{Theorem} \ref{neutral} [Neutral players learn from each other] (restated). \emph{Consider two neutral players, Alice and Bob, playing a one armed bandit problem with discount factor $\beta \in (0,1)$.
 The left arm has success probability $p$ and the right arm has prior distribution $\mu$ that is not a point mass.
-Then in any Nash equilibrium: \begin{enumerate} \item For all $p < g(\mu,\beta)$, with probability $1$ at least one player explores.
-Moreover, the probability that no player explores by time $t$ decays exponentially in $t$. \item Suppose $p \in (p^*, g)$, where $p^*$ is the threshold above which competing players do not explore~\footnote{For the formal definition of $p^*$, see Theorem~\ref{thm:competing_explore_less_discounted}.}.
-If the equilibrium is furthermore perfect Bayesian, then every (neutral) player has expected reward strictly higher than a single player using an optimal strategy. \end{enumerate}}

-\begin{proof}[Proof of Theorem~\ref{neutral}] Let $\alpha \in (p, g)$ denote the expected reward per round of a single player that follows the strategy of pulling the arm with the highest Gittins index in each round.
+Then in any Nash equilibrium:} \begin{enumerate} \item \emph{For all $p < g(\mu,\beta)$, with probability $1$ at least one player explores.
+Moreover, the probability that no player explores by time $t$ decays exponentially in $t$.} \item \emph{Suppose $p \in (p^*, g)$, where $p^*$ is the threshold above which competing players do not explore~\footnote{For the formal definition of $p^*$, see Theorem~\ref{thm:competing_explore_less_discounted}.}.
+If the equilibrium is furthermore perfect Bayesian, then every (neutral) player has expected reward strictly higher than a single player using an optimal strategy.} \end{enumerate} \begin{proof} Let $\alpha \in (p, g)$ denote the expected reward per round of a single player that follows the strategy of pulling the arm with the highest Gittins index in each round.

 \emph{\textbf{Part 1}}: Assume $p < g = g(\mu,\beta) $.
 Since $p < \alpha$, there exists $\epsilon > 0$ so that $p + \epsilon < \alpha$.
 Let $\Lambda = \alpha/(1-\beta)$ denote the expected total reward achievable by a single optimal player.
 Fix a pair of strategies $(S_A, S_B)$ that define a Nash equilibrium.
 Let $\Phi_k = \Pr(D_k^c)$, where